akmroyal/Video-Tube-Backend/readme.md

 ## Introduction

-This is a ``YOUTUBE`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
+This is a ``VIDEOTUBE`` backend project that covers allmost the functionalities of youtube and also combines the tweet functionality from twitter into it.
 Find more about his project in the documentaion below.

 <!-- ## Important links